Turbocharger – Supercharger – They both squeeze out more power.

 Each can be used to increase power, fuel economy, or both, and each has pros and cons.
-Turbochargers, capitalize on some of the “free” energy; that would otherwise be, completely lost in the exhaust.
+Turbochargers, take advantage of some of the “free” energy, that would otherwise be, completely lost in the exhaust.
 Driving the turbine, does increase exhaust backpressure.
 Which exerts, some load on the engine.
 But, the net loss tends to be less, by comparison with the direct mechanical load, that driving a supercharger involves.
-But, superchargers can provide their boost, almost instantly, whereas turbochargers, typically suffer some response lag.
+But, superchargers can provide their boost, almost instantly, whereas turbochargers, usually suffer some response lag.
 While, the exhaust pressure required to spin the turbine builds.

-While vehicles tasked with, boosting a company’s corporate average fuel economy (CAFE); can’t afford to squander, precious horsepower on blowers.
+While vehicles tasked with, boosting a company’s corporate average fuel economy (CAFE), can’t afford to waist, precious horsepower on blowers.
 So, they mostly use turbos.
-But, with the rise of, mild hybridization and 48-volt electrical systems; you can expect to see, greater use of superchargers; driven by, freely recuperated electricity stored during deceleration and braking.
+But, with the rise of, mild hybridization and 48-volt electrical systems, you can expect to see, greater use of superchargers.
+Consequently, driven by, freely recuperated electricity stored, during deceleration and braking.

 How Do Turbocharger – Supercharger Save Fuel?

-So, one of the ways this happens is, by reducing the pumping losses.
-As a result, of a big-displacement engine, running at five percent throttle or less; it must work hard to suck air past, a mostly closed throttle.
+Consequently, one of the ways this happens, is to lower the pumping losses.
+So, a big-displacement engine, running at five percent throttle, works hard to suck air, past a mostly closed throttle.
 That same amount of power, might require, a 20 percent throttle opening, on the smaller engine.
 Resulting in, less pumping work.
-Finally, this is why, many newer cars, don’t create enough vacuum to run many accessories.
+Finally, this is why, many newer cars, don’t create enough vacuum, to run many accessories.

 Choose Your Turbocharger – Supercharger Help Topic Below